 Theo Panagopoulos is a Greek-Lebanese-Palestinian filmmaker, film programmer and PhD candidate based in Scotland.
-His filmmaking, programming and research explore through an ethical and intersectional way themes of memory, politics, fragmented identity and language connected to collective trauma and healing.
+His creative and academic work explore themes of collective memory, displacement, fragmented identities and language.

-His creative documentary short “My Own Personal Lebanon” screened in multiple BAFTA-Qualifying festivals, shortlisted for the IRIS award of the Hellenic Film Academy and won the Odysseus award at the International Documentary Festival of Kastellorizo and his most recent documentary "The Place between Was & Will Be" premiered at Thessaloniki Documentary Festival.
-He is currently developing his next fiction short film called "The Lost Keys" with BFI Network and Screen Scotland.
+His creative documentary short “My Own Personal Lebanon” screened in multiple BAFTA-Qualifying festivals, was shortlisted for the IRIS award of the Hellenic Film Academy and won the Odysseus award at the International Documentary Festival of Kastellorizo.
+His second short documentary "The Place between Was & Will Be" premiered at Thessaloniki Documentary Festival and was awarded a special mention in directing at the Kalamata short documentary festival.

-He is currently a PhD candidate at the University of West of Scotland developing his thesis on decolonising narratives of memory, waste and mental health through film and performance.
+He is currently a PhD candidate at the University of West of Scotland developing his thesis on decolonising narratives of memory, waste and heritage through film and performance.